Contact Lenses

 - Eyelid inflammation.
 Inflammatory bumps can form under the eyelid, making it uncomfortable to wear contacts.

 Some problems are more common with certain types of lenses.
-You may be able to avoid some problems by cleaning your lenses more often, not wearing your lenses overnight or, in some cases, changing the type of lenses you wear.
+You may be able to avoid some problems by cleaning your lenses more often, not wearing your lenses overnight, or changing the type of lenses you wear.

 Learn more